Ryuzaki9623/Smart-Violence-Detection-Street-Violence-Detection-Traffic-Light-Violation-/README.md

 # Algorithms Used

-The Algorithms used for the detection of Street Violence is CNN-LSTM.
+The Algorithms used for the detection of Street Violence is CNN-LSTM and HOG for detecting the people.
-For traffic-Light violation we are using YOLOV3 and ANPR.
+For traffic-Light violation we are using YOLOV3.

 # Packages Required